robin-raymond/zax.io/compiler-directives.md

 The `execute` directive `[[execute=<type>]]` evaluates and runs a code block at compile time.

 Types are as follows:
-* `generate` - the functional code block will generate new code as a substitute for the code block (i.e. the generator emits code tokens)
+* `generate` - the functional code block will evaluate the input arguments at compile time and generate new code as a substitute for the code block (i.e. code emits tokens as a string)
+* `delegate` - the functional code block will not evaluate any input arguments but rather the code will generate new code as a substitute for the code block at compile time (i.e. code emits tokens as a string)
 * `compile` - the code block will evaluate to constant data of compatible type to the context required and expects compile type constants to be passed into the function
 * `runtime` (default) - the code block will execute if the values passed in are compile time constants, or will evaluate to runtime code if the values passed in are not compile time compatible.

-If `generate` is compiled with the `[[inline=always]]`, the output generated code will emit tokens directly into the scope where the executed function is called.

 ````zax
 random final : ()() = {